cto-ai/sdk-bash/CONTRIBUTING.md

 constructor and optional parameters through method calls on the builder struct.

-## Release Process

-The Bash SDK is automatically built into a Docker base image by the GitLab CI whenever there is a merge to the `master` branch.
-Code can only be merged to master with a version bump, using the version in the root `Cargo.toml` file as the version for the SDK as a whole.

-Unlike the other SDKs, the daemon version in the image is fixed for each version of the Bash SDK.
-If new daemon changes need to be propagated to the Bash SDK image, a new version must be created.
-This commit only needs to increment the version number in the Cargo.toml and requires no other changes.

-The image is tagged with tags `<major>-buster-slim`, `<major>.<minor>-buster-slim`, and `<major>.<minor>.<patch>-buster-slim`, similar to how the daemon images are tagged.
+## Build and release process

+The Bash SDK binaries are automatically built and packaged as `tar.gz` by the GitHub Workflows within this repository, on every pushed commit.
+The build logic is distributed across the `scripts/build*` scripts, which make use of `docker buildx` to cross compile the binaries.
+However, for local development, using `cargo build` should suffice.

+When the master branch is tagged with a new version (which must match the version in the root `Cargo.toml` configuration), a new release is built.
+The resulting artifacts will be published through the **Releases** of this repo.